 Staff social media photos are a great place to start finding UGC for your company’s digital presence.
 Make sure you follow your staff on social media, and encourage them to take and share photos while at work (within reason!).

 There’s a whole world of UGC possibilities beyond your staff, however.
 Don’t be shy about checking out visitor social media content to collect more images related to your destination and organization.

 If you are interested in using UGC, make sure you get permission from the person!
 No one likes to see their photos used without their consent and credit.

 Step 3: Get creative with how you share UGC.

 Ready to start sharing UGC to tell your company’s story?
 Here are a few ways to do just that:

-Use UGC in more of your ads: Studies have shown that 63% of consumer trust user-generated images and reviews of products over professional photos.
-Additionally, UCG can be crazy eye catching when compiled well, so don’t hesitate to make the most of it in your Facebook ads, banner ads, and beyond with Instagram photos and more.
+Use UGC in more of your ads: Studies have shown that 63% of consumers trust user-generated images and reviews of products over professional photos.
+Additionally, UCG can be crazy eye-catching when compiled well, so don’t hesitate to make the most of it in your Facebook ads, banner ads, and beyond with Instagram photos and more.

 But whatever you choose to create — make it your own!

 The best way to help your organization stand out online?
 Experiment, and find out what works best for you and your audience.
 The more you post and create, the stronger your online presence becomes, and the closer you get to becoming an unforgettable, unmistakable brand your customers love to follow.